ensemble-ai/exercise-2-camera-control-Jason-Giang/PeerReview-Exercise2.md

 #### Put style guide infractures ####

 ___
 # Best Practices #

-### Description ###

-If the student has followed best practices (Unity coding conventions from the StyleGuides document) then feel free to point at these code segments as examplars.

-If the student has breached the best practices and has done something that should be noted, please add the infraction.

-This should be similar to the Code Style justification.

 #### Best Practices Infractions ####
 There was a lack of comments on all of the camera controllers, making it harder to understand the functionality.